learnmv/Bookr/README.md

 # Bookr
-Book Review Web application
+Book Review Web Application
-In this web app we can create entries for new books delete old books modify author names of the books

-Users can also add their reviews of the book, modify them and delete them
+This web application allows users to manage a personal library by creating, editing, and deleting book entries.
+Users can modify book details, such as the author’s name.
+Additionally, the platform enables users to submit reviews for each book, with the ability to update or remove their reviews as needed.